Skip to main content

 Freedom but Anarchy

-A possible remedy is to use the graph database itself to define the schema – and use a software library to help maintain it and optionally enforce it.
+A possible remedy to the above shortcoming is to use the graph database itself to define the schema – and use a software library to help maintain it and optionally enforce it.

 An advantage is that the schema can be anything that one wants: strict or lax, ad hoc or just about whatever one needs.